 The Complaint alleges that the Board knew of serious allegations against Mr. Wynn by, at the latest, March 28, 2016, when those allegations surfaced in litigation involving the Company and Elaine Wynn, Mr. Wynn’s ex-wife and former Board member.
 According to the Complaint, the Board’s subsequent failure to act on this and other reports of Mr. Wynn as a serial sexual harasser of Wynn Resorts’ employees was a breach of its fiduciary duties to the Company.
 Because gambling is a heavily regulated industry that, in the jurisdictions in which the Company operates casinos, requires a showing of “suitability” to obtain and maintain a gaming license, the Board’s effective concealment of allegations against Mr. Wynn puts the Company’s gaming licenses in jeopardy.
 The Complaint also alleges that, while knowing of Mr. Wynn’s pattern of sexual harassment and assault, five members of the Wynn Board engaged in significant and unusual insider selling of Wynn stock.

 On June 25, 2018, Defendants moved to dismiss the complaint.
 Among other things, Defendants argued that the complaint failed to meet the standards under Nevada law to show that demand would be futile, because the Amended Complaint failed to plausibly allege that a majority of the Board engaged in intentional misconduct, fraud or a knowing violation of the law.
-The Court rejected those arguments, finding instead that, Lead Plaintiffs had “pleaded that a majority of the Board faces a substantial likelihood for two separate reasons, each of which as alleged independently satisfies demand futility: 1) for knowingly failing to take action in the face of credible and corroborated reports that Steve Wynn sexually harassed and abused Wynn Resorts employees, including failing to notify regulators of information material to Steve Wynn’s suitability as a gaming licensee, and 2) profiting on this information through insider trading that came at the Company’s and shareholder’s expense.”
+On September 6, 2018, the Court rejected those arguments, finding instead that, Lead Plaintiffs had “pleaded that a majority of the Board faces a substantial likelihood for two separate reasons, each of which as alleged independently satisfies demand futility: 1) for knowingly failing to take action in the face of credible and corroborated reports that Steve Wynn sexually harassed and abused Wynn Resorts employees, including failing to notify regulators of information material to Steve Wynn’s suitability as a gaming licensee, and 2) profiting on this information through insider trading that came at the Company’s and shareholder’s expense.”

 Contemporaneously, and in the alternative, Defendants also moved to stay the action pending the outcome of a securities fraud class action arising out of similar facts.
 The Court also denied that motion.